 That isn’t to say that Horizon Zero Dawn doesn’t have some issues of its own.
 It does, they’re not just deal breakers.
 Or game breakers for that matter.

-For starters, Horizon Zero Dawn could use a more structured system of fast travel points.
+Horizon Zero Dawn could use a more structured system of fast travel points.
 Rather than have a bunch strewn around the world, you fast travel by using Fast Travel Packs, which work in conjunction with campfires that double as save points.
 But rather than just letting you fast travel whenever you want, each trip requires using raw materials to craft these Packs, materials that would better used to make arrows and health potions.

 Now, you do learn how to take control of some robots so you can ride them, but like with the horse you had in The Witcher III: Wild Hunt, you end up hopping off these mounts so often to gather raw materials that it’s easier to just walk everywhere.